Skip to main content

 How is post-acute care paid for?

+Payment for post-acute care depends on the type of care provided, the type of facility the person is in, and their insurance coverage.
 Most private and government insurance will cover at least part of the cost of post-acute care if it must be given under the supervision of a doctor, registered nurse, or therapist.
-On the other hand, most insurance does not cover the cost of "custodial care," which focuses on helping people with bathing, eating, dressing, and similar activities of daily living.
+On the other hand, most insurances don’t cover the cost of "custodial care," which focuses on helping people with bathing, eating, dressing, and other activities of daily living.

 Skilled nursing facilities

-• Medicaid covers the cost of skilled nursing care provided in Medicaid nursing homes.
-Covered services vary from state to state, so you will need to check with your state Medicaid plan about what they cover.
+• Medicaid covers the cost of skilled nursing care in Medicaid nursing homes.
+Covered services vary from state to state, so you will need to check with your state plan about what they cover.

-Inpatient rehabilitation facilities
+Inpatient rehabilitation (rehab) facilities

 Nursing homes